Spotlight on Greece: Part One. Charter The Cyclades

 Koufonisia is made of two small islets.
 Kato Koufonisi, the lower of the two, is uninhabited and holds some of the best beaches and natural harbours in Greece.
 Anchor up and enjoy the isolation.

-The warm northerly Maltemi winds that blow in the Cyclades in the summer months makes for perfect sailing conditions.
-So if you see sails when you think of Greek island hopping, then a charter on either 183’9’’ (56m) S/Y Aria 1 or 131’ (39.93m) S/Y Aristarchos is the answer.
-The classically designed S/Y Aria 1 is one of the largest sailing yachts available for charter in Greek waters.
-A 56-meter authentic schooner with timeless and elegant design, her experienced Greek crew are experts on the islands and will create an unmatched itinerary for those really wanting to explore this ring of beautiful islands.
+The warm northerly Meltemi winds that blow in the Cyclades in the summer months makes for perfect sailing conditions.
+So if you see sails when you think of Greek island hopping, then a charter on either 78’ (24m) S/Y Gigreca or 131’ (39.93m) S/Y Aristarchos is the answer.
+Gigreca is one of the finest sailing yachts available for charter in Greek waters.
+A luxury performance sloop built by the Italian Sea Group, she boasts sleek lines and excellent performance levels under both sail and engine.
+Her experienced crew are experts on the islands and will create an unmatched itinerary for those really wanting to explore this ring of beautiful islands.
 S/Y Aristarchos is the only Swan yacht based in Greek waters, and she cuts a striking figure with her jet blue hull and impressive sails, delivering a truly luxurious sailing charter experience.

 To plan your own Greek island charter, contact our IYC charter team today.